A New Book Series

 This scholarly stance poses challenging epistemological, ethical, and conceptual questions, and should lead to new frontiers of knowledge.
 In this way we anticipate that our series will foreground works that help define the cutting edge of the field of animal studies.

-We welcome scholarly work that commits to bridging the readerships and intellectual stakes of more than one discipline, reaching, where appropriate, across divisions among the humanities, social sciences, and sciences to chart new territories of investigation.
-We seek writing that while impeccable in its scholarship is vigorous, engaging, and eminently readable so that our books reach wide, interdisciplinary audiences.
+We welcome scholarly work that commits to bridging the readerships and intellectual stakes of more than one discipline, reaching, where appropriate, across divisions among the humanities, arts, social sciences, and sciences to chart new territories of investigation.
+In her focus on science, King seeks proposals specifically from scholars working in areas including biology, zoology, psychology, and science-based anthropology.
+Across the board, we seek writing that while impeccable in its scholarship is vigorous, engaging, and eminently readable so that our books reach wide, interdisciplinary audiences.

 Series books will strive to set new intellectual agendas, to move the emergent questions about animal studies forward, and will be unafraid to take risks in terms of defining a research problem, employing methodological innovation, and using multiple modalities of presentation.
 Thus we will seek works that not only enlarge animal studies, but which, through their own innovative thinking and methodologies, help define what it can become.